jdreaver/RxPY-TodoMVC/README.md

 - Add tests
 - Make the app less imperative and more reactive.
 There is a lot of callback logic still.
-  - Each TodoItemModel should have a stream for its `text` and `completed` states.
-  - Only publish on the todo_stream if a todo item is added or deleted.
-    Otherwise, interact with the individual todo item models directly.
 - Make everything look pretty.
 (Should we use QML and PyQt5?)